allenporter/home-assistant-datasets/README.md

   - For each interesting device state in the area (e.g. lights on, lights off)
 - Record the results

 These can be used for human evaluation to determine the model quality.

-## Human Evaluation

 In this phase, we take the model outputs from a human rater and use them for evaluation.

 Human rater (me) scores the result quality: